rj45/starjay/docs/vdp_manual.md

 # StarJeet VDP Manual

 **Caution!**
 This manual is at a very rough draft stage and is very incomplete.
 Many stats and figures are wrong, and many statements are factually incorrect.
-Bare this in mind as you read through this document.
+Bear this in mind as you read through this document.
 **Caution!**

 ## 1.1.
 Introduction